ShreeCharranR/Object-Detection---TF2---with-display/README.md

-# Object-Detection with TF2 & displaying on colab
+# Object-Detection with TF2 & displaying video on colab

 Use of Tensorflow hub API for object detection